Underwater Photography: Lights, Cameras, Action

 GoPro® cameras have been around a few years and with each new release, they develop better and better technology.
 Affordable to get into, easy to operate above and below the surface, and waterproof down to about 33 feet, it’s ready to get wet and start recording right out of the box.
 Of course, if you want to take it deeper, you just need to get a waterproof housing and off you go.
 Offering photo and video capabilities, GoPro® even offers an app through which you can manage your creations.
 With plenty of mounts and accessories, these handy little underwater cameras are easy to take along on any adventure.

-The Olympus Tough TG-6 Waterproof Camera has a proven track record and delivers on value and quality at the same time.
+The Olympus TG-7 Waterproof Camera has a proven track record and delivers on value and quality at the same time.
 Everyone who’s used this camera falls in love and says it rivals some of the more complicated setups without all the expense and hassle.
-Waterproof on its own down to about 50 feet, if you want to take this one further, just grab the Olympus PT-059 Underwater Housing for Tough TG-6 and you’re all set down to about 140 feet below the surface.
+Waterproof on its own down to about 50 feet, if you want to take this one further, just grab the Olympus PT-059 Underwater Housing and you’re all set down to about 140 feet below the surface.
 Whether you’re operating this camera in or out of the housing, you’ll enjoy full control of all your camera’s functions.
 Need to white balance?
 No problem, this underwater camera makes it super easy to get the color correct on all your photos and videos.
 And with preset modes and programmable mode options, you’ll have your favorite settings dialed in quickly so you can start sharing some amazing aquatic images.

 Action